web2py/py4web/docs/chapter-01.rst

 -  PY4WEB leverages PyDAL's new tags functionality to tag users with groups, search users by groups, and apply permissions based on membership.
--  PY4WEB comes with with some custom Vue.js components designed to interact with the PyDAL RESTAPI, and with PY4WEB in general.
+-  PY4WEB comes with some custom Vue.js components designed to interact with the PyDAL RESTAPI, and with PY4WEB in general.
 These APIs are designed to allow the server to set policies about which operations a client is allowed to perform, but give the client